-Transcripts are issued by the Registrar upon receipt of the online Transcript Request Form along with fee payment.
+Transcripts are issued by the VP of Educational Operations upon receipt of the online Transcript Request Form along with fee payment.
 Transcripts will not be issued to any student who has an outstanding obligation to the University.

+MASTER'S PROGRAMS

-MASTER'S PROGRAMS SATISFACTORY ACADEMIC PROGRESS (SAP) POLICY
+SATISFACTORY ACADEMIC PROGRESS (SAP) POLICY